retrorezstudios/Ottergram/README.md

-# Title of Program
+# Ottergram Website

-Description:
+Description: Very simple website to show basic Javascript functions that are commonly used in Web Development.